 - Genetic predisposition: Susceptibility to MS may occur due to variations in a gene known as HLA-DRB1, which has been consistently associated with MS. HLA-DRB1 gene encodes proteins that help immune cells such as T-cells, distinguish between the body’s own proteins and foreign ones.

 - Viral infections: Viral infections may activate self-reactive T-cells in the CNS, which otherwise remain dormant.
 Some viruses and bacteria may produce proteins that mimic the body’s proteins, which can make T-cells attack the body’s own cells along with the foreign antigens.

-- Vitamin D deficiency: Low vitamin D levels may be a cause for MS. Vitamin D helps reduce inflammation by lowering secretion of pro-inflammatory proteins (cytokines) and increasing the release of anti-inflammatory cytokines by immune cells.
+- Vitamin D deficiency: Low vitamin D levels may be a cause of MS. Vitamin D helps reduce inflammation by lowering the secretion of pro-inflammatory proteins (cytokines) and increasing the release of anti-inflammatory cytokines by immune cells.